As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mohs Scale Hardness

-Each specimen has a hardness level, generally measured upon the Mohs hardness scale.
+Each specimen has a hardness level, generally measured by the Mohs hardness scale.
 When tumbling different rocks together, their hardness should be on the same level.

 Anything below seven on the Mohs scale is considered a soft material.
 You can measure a rock’s hardness by using a Mohs Test Kit (available online).